-Three graduate and two undergraduate courses are regularly taught by faculty and students of the glaciers group.
-In addition to the courses listed below, graduate students in glaciology can choose from courses on sea ice, permafrost, geodynamics, remote sensing, atmospheric science, and numerical analysis.
+Several graduate and undergraduate courses are regularly taught by faculty and students of the glaciers group.
+In addition to the courses listed below, graduate students in glaciology can choose from courses on sea ice, permafrost, geodynamics, remote sensing, atmospheric science, numerical analysis and other related subjects.
 The glaciology degree requirements can be found here; a listing of all UAF courses (2011-2012) is given here.

 - International Summer School in Glaciology for graduate students

 - 11-day intense graduate level glaciology course offered every other summer in McCarthy, Alaska; even years.
-The next summer school will be given in summer 2014.
+The summer school in 2020 was cancelled due to the covid-19 pandemic.
+The next summer school will be given in summer 2022.

 - GEOS 617 – Glaciers – 3 credits